swayea/customsetupnojb/README.md

 8. Go back, And tap CFBundleIconName now
 9. Change the value to AppIcon
 10. Rebuild Icon Cache and Respring from Trollstore

+Extra: If you want change your app name just change CFBundleDisplayName or CFBundleName (crashes on some apps, make backup)